tronganhnguyenthanh/reactTs_technical/README.md

 ### `npm install`

 # Usage
-1.Enter a value input
+Enter a value input
-2.Click on Search year, Search driver, Search team and Search race button and it will display a filter results with them.
+Click on Search year, Search driver, Search team, Search race and Reset race list buttons and it will display a filter results with them.
+Click the Reset race list button if you want to go back to your initial list